Jean-Paul Rodrigue (2013), New York:

 congestion is getting more acute.

+figure comparable to many developed countries.
 Another important consideration concerns parking, which consumes large

 amounts of space and provides limited economic benefit.
 In automobile